MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/design-basic-survey.md

     ![Select a section to import in a survey](media/import-section.png "Select a section to import in a survey")

 8. Select **Save** in the lower-right corner of the screen.
-The section is imported, and the word **- Imported** is appended to the section name.
+The section is imported, and **- Imported** is appended to the section name. [comment]: <> (I changed this from "The section is imported, and the word.." because there is a dash before the word Imported.
+It appends more than the word, correct?)

     ![Imported section in a survey](media/imported-section.png "Imported section in a survey")

 ### Share questions between surveys by using linked questions

 You can easily share questions between surveys for reporting purposes by using linked questions.
 For example, you might have a common question about customer satisfaction that you ask all respondents at the end of each survey and you want to report on that question from all surveys.
-Another example where linking questions is recommended is for multilingual surveys: you might have cloned the survey for five different languages but want to report on the results across all languages.
+Another example where linking questions is recommended is for multilingual surveys; you might have cloned the survey for five different languages but want to report on the results across all languages.
 Linked questions are also used by response routing rules to create actions from a survey response.

 To create a linked question: